International

 The program provides the following services to students:

-With a compulsory internship, you require a psychologist as your supervisor at the respective institution, as well as a supervisor at the IPU Berlin.
-Detailed information in this respect is provided by the Studies and Teaching Office.
+For a mandatory internship, you will need a psychologist as a supervisor on site as well as a supervisor from IPU Berlin.
+Further information is available from the Studies and Teaching Office.

-The financial support from Erasmus+ for internship stays is based on the various living costs in the target countries ("program countries").
+The financial support provided through Erasmus+ traineeships is based on the differing costs of living in the destination countries (“programme countries”).

 Insurance